 2 arraigned in death of Michigan man missing for year

-Booking photos released by the Macomb County Sheriff's Office of Andrew Michael Fiacco, left, and Eevette Renee MacDonald are displayed during a press conference at the sheriff's office, Friday, April 28, 2017, in Mount Clemens, Mich.
-The pair were charged in the slaying and mutilation of Stephen McAfee, an acquaintance who went missing last year but whose body parts were found just this week in a shallow grave behind Fiacco's home in Ray Township as well as at vacant field north of Detroit, authorities announced Friday.
+This undated photo provided by the Macomb County Sheriff's Office in Mount Clemens, Mich., shows Andrew Fiacco, who was arraigned Friday, April 28, 2017, along with his girlfriend, Eevette MacDonald, on charges related to the slaying and mutilation of Stephen McAfee, an acquaintance who went missing in March 2016 but whose body parts were found just this week in a shallow grave in a vacant field north of Detroit.
+Fiacco is accused of killing McAfee, while MacDonald is accused of helping him afterward.

 Add your comments below